 I worked in this environment for approximately fifteen years and the company went bankrupt in 2005 so I was no longer exposed to the noise.

-In 2010 I noticed that family members where complaining that I was missing conversation especially in social situations where there was background noise and complaints were made that I was turning the TV too loud, missing the telephone ringing, etc. I have also noticed a permanent ringing in my ears.
+Last year I noticed that family members where complaining that I was missing conversation, especially in social situations where there was background noise, and complaints were made that I was turning the TV too loud, missing the telephone ringing, etc. I have also noticed a permanent ringing in my ears.

 I have not sought medical assistance with these problems and wonder if it is possible to make a claim for compensation despite the fact that my previous employer is no longer in business.